zogzog/cubicweb/doc/book/en/admin/instance-config.rst

     /etc/cubicweb.d/myblog/all-in-one.conf

-It is a simple text file format INI.
+It is a simple text file in the INI format (http://en.wikipedia.org/wiki/INI_file).
 In the following description, each option name is prefixed with its own section and followed by its default value if necessary, e.g. "`<section>.<option>` [value]."